Abdullateef01/alx-system_engineering-devops/0x00-shell_basics/README.md

 6-firstdirectory file is the shell script that create directory my_first_directory in /tmp/ directory.

-7-movethatfile file is the shell script that move betty file in /tmp/ to /tmp/my_first_directory/.7-movethatfile file is the shell script that move betty file in /tmp/ to /tmp/my_first_directory/.7-movethatfile file is the shell script that move betty file in /tmp/ to /tmp/my_first_directory/.7-movethatfile file is the shell script that move betty file in /tmp/ to /tmp/my_first_directory/.7-movethatfile file is the shell script that move betty file in /tmp/ to /tmp/my_first_directory/.7-movethatfile file is the shell script that move betty file in /tmp/ to /tmp/my_first_directory/.7-movethatfile file is the shell script that move betty file in /tmp/ to /tmp/my_first_directory/.
+7-movethatfile file is the shell script that move betty file in /tmp/ to /tmp/my_first_directory.

+8-firstdelete file is the shell script that remove file from directory.

+9-firstdirdeletion file is tge shell script that remove directory.

+10-back file is the shell script that change working directory to previous directory.